 It is important for parents and caregivers to encourage children and teens to speak about any fears and concerns and to help provide supportive therapy when necessary.

 There is no MS diet.
 However, children with MS should eat a balanced diet that is healthy.
 Some experts recommend that people with MS eat a diet that is low in fat and high in fiber.
 Some people have made personal claims about their diet helping their MS symptoms.

 There is some evidence that a diet low in saturated fat and supplemented with Omega-3 from flaxseed oil or fatty fishes and Omega-6 from sunflower seed oil is beneficial for people with MS. If a person with MS adds vitamin B and vitamin D to their diet, it could be beneficial, but more research is needed.

 MS is not easy to diagnose.
 First, the doctor will ask about symptoms, perform an exam, and consider the child’s family history.

 To meet the criteria for MS, a child must have experienced at least two discrete demyelinating events.
 These events indicate that there has been damage in separate areas of the central nervous system at different times.

-In addition, a pediatrician needs to rule out other conditions that could be causing the symptoms.
+In addition, a pediatrician needs to rule out other conditions that could be the source of any symptoms.
 They may order tests to help with this part of the diagnosis.